Archiving for meetings and webinars

-This product only covers archiving content for Zoom Meetings and Zoom Webinars (i.e. content in Zoom Phone, and other products will not be eligible for archiving through this solution).
+This feature only covers archiving content for Zoom Meetings and Zoom Webinars (content in Zoom Phone and other products will not be eligible for archiving through this solution).

 Zoom’s Meeting Archiving solution is an automated mechanism to collect and archive meeting communications.
 This solution relies on vendor partners and customers to develop and offer Marketplace apps that allow for the retrieval of the archived communication via a set of APIs.
-Meeting and webinar artifacts can be archived from a minimum of 1 to a maximum of 30 days.
+Meeting and webinar artifacts can be archived from a minimum of 1 to a maximum of 30 days by default.

 Meetings and webinars hosted by a user marked for compliance will be archived.
-Additionally, if a user who is marked for compliance joins a meeting as a participant, the meeting will be archived as well.
+If a user who is marked for compliance joins any internal meeting as a participant, the meeting will be archived.

 Archiving scope for Zoom Meetings and Webinars